openhive-network/devportal/_services/imageHoster.md

 Using ImageHoster will help limit access to IP addresses of the general user.
 It will also strip [image metadata](https://en.wikipedia.org/wiki/Exif) related to the author's geographical location.
 It also helps to verify that the original author uploaded the image they intended.

-The ability to upload images on steemit.com was originally added in January, 2017.
+The ability to upload images on hive.blog was originally added in January, 2017.
 Please note that this tool **does not** store any image data on the blockchain.

 Detaied information on Imagehoster can be found in its [repository](https://gitlab.syncad.com/hive/imagehoster/-/blob/master/README.md#imagehoster)